What is the Water Quality in Turlock, California?

-- Use water filtration pitchers with activated carbon to filter out 11 of the 13 contaminants in your drinking water.
+- Use Berkey filters with activated carbon to filter out at least 83% of contaminants in your drinking water.
 (Berkey Light and Travel Berkey are the only types available in California.)

 - These are more expensive than pitchers to purchase, but can be more effective.

 - They have the benefit of filtering out heavy hitters like:

 - Dibromochloropane (DBCP) – soil fumigant causing male sterility at high exposure levels.

 *Chlorination is an effective method of disinfecting/treating drinking water.
 You can then use a water filter to reduce the effects of chlorination byproducts to get the safest, cleanest water possible.

 Contact your local government officials and put pressure on them to invest in cleaner waterways and upgraded city water filtration and treatment.